Aidar5/nattoeng/docs/source/book/04_data_structures/5_lists.rst

     In [1]: vlans = [10, 20, 30, 50]

 .. note::
-    The literal is the expression that creates the object.
+    The literal is an expression that creates the object.

 Create a list using the **list()** function: